Brittany Retherford wrote -

 We determined that the best way to support the ongoing efforts on Mount Kenya is to raise funds on behalf of Mount Kenya Trust (www.mountkenyatrust.org), a local Kenyan organization and registered 501 c(3) via Tusk Trusk (www.tusk.org).

 To learn more about The Lala Salama Project and a planned storytelling project profiling the rangers of Mount Kenya (which will be shown at the World Ranger Congress and other venues in 2016), please visit www.lalasalamaproject or find us on Facebook.
 Please also check our pages to follow along on with us in February 2016 as three of us (myself, Michelle, and Sheryl) visit Kenya as part of an awareness campaign to spread the word about the work of the rangers.

 Also, Michelle's friend Kristi of k.rooker.jewels has generously created an elephant-inspired "Tusker" necklace, with proceeds going to the cause.
-And even Michelle's niece, Taylor, has joined the project.
+And even Michelle's niece, Taylor, has jumped on board.
 She also designed a piece of jewelry inspired by the wildlife of Kenya, with a portion of proceeds donated to the effort!
 Find out more by visiting our websites.